 Twelve Oaks Recovery Center helps individuals struggling with trauma and PTSD build a strong foundation for long-term recovery.

-About the ASPIRE Program at Twelve Oaks Recovery Center in Northwest Florida
+About the ASPIRE Program at Twelve Oaks Recovery Center near Pensacola, Florida

 In conjunction with the Twelve Oaks Treatment Program for Addiction, patients can also participate in the following specialty services when appropriate: